Local filmmaking community sees, develops potential in Minnesota’s 4-H youth

 David Aguilera, age 13, finds inspiration in the documentary series “World War II in Colour.”
 The 4-H member from Beltrami County was one of 28 youth to sign up when University of Minnesota Extension’s 4-H youth program and the local filmmaking community offered a film immersion experience like no other.

 Every August, the University's St. Paul campus becomes a gateway to the Minnesota State Fair.
-After David’s first full day, he’d become a part of a new filmmaking community, spending the whole day learning and turning the fair into their creative backdrop for making films in genres like mystery and mockumentary.
-They planned an evening of watching and discussing movies together before bunking for the night in the University's dormitories.
+After David’s first full day, he’d become a part of a new filmmaking community, spending the whole day learning and turning the fair into a creative backdrop for making films in genres like mystery and mockumentary.
+The group planned an evening of watching and discussing movies together before bunking for the night in the University's dormitories.

 "But we also all need to listen to each other more," said another participant, Andrew Berger of the Pleasant Valley 4-H club in Carver County, who wants to build his YouTube travel channel with his brother Isaiah.
 Reflections like these are a part of the learning process in 4-H.